 The surveys have been conducted with the research trawler Paamiut (722 GRT) since 1991, similar vessels were used in 1988-1990.
-However, in the beginning of 2018 it was decided that the old research vessel Paamiut has to be scraped owing to increasing expenses to maintenance.
-Instead, the survey was conducted with a chartered fishing vessel Sjudarberg in 2018 and Helga Maria in 2019.
-All fishing gear were removed from Paamiut and installed at the chartered vessels, both in 2018 and 2019.
+However, in the beginning of 2018 it was decided that the old research vessel Paamiut must be scraped owing to increasing expenses to maintenance.
+Instead, the survey was conducted with a chartered fishing vessel Sjudarberg in 2018 and Helga Maria in 2019 and 2020.
+All fishing gear were removed from Paamiut and installed at the chartered vessels, both in 2018, 2019 and 2020.
 Fishing practice and handling of catch were exactly as used on the research ship Paamiut (See appendix 1).
+In 2022 surveys have been conducted with the new research ship Tarajoq.
+All gear, fishing practices and handling of catches were exactly as used on Paamiut.

 Initially, a 3000/20-mesh Skjervøy bottom trawl with a twin cod-end, and equipped with a heavy steel-bobbin footrope, was used.
 A 20-mm (stretched-mesh) liner was added to the 44-mm-mesh cod-end in 1993.
 From 1988 to 1991 estimates of trawl geometry-door spread and height of head-rope-were based on results from tank experiments at the Danish Institute for Fisheries Technology and Aquaculture.
 Since 1991 Scanmar acoustic sensors have been mounted on the trawl doors, and a Furuno trawl-eye on the head rope.
-Door-spread readings are recorded during the tow, and the reading from the trawl-eye is used to judge when the trawl has settled and the tow can be deemed started.
+Door-spread readings are recorded during the tow, and the reading from the trawl-eye is used to judge when the trawl has settled, and the tow can be deemed started.

 From 1988 through 2003 Greenland Perfect trawl doors were used, measuring 9.25 m2 and weighing 2420 kg.
 They were replaced in 2004 by Injector International 7.5 m2 trawl doors weighing 2800 kg to facilitate a change of survey trawl in 2005.
 In 2005 the Skjervøy 3000 trawl was replaced by a Cosmos 2000 trawl with 'rock-hopper' ground gear comprising steel bobbins and rubber disks.
 Towing speeds have been about 2.5 knots in all surveys.
+A new Cosmos trawl, with identical dimensions as the old one, were usen during the survey in 2022.
+No differences in catchability were observed.